heliomarpm/heliomarpm/README.md

 ### Hi there 👋

-I am a technical lead in software engineering, a small entrepreneur and amateur athlete in bmx racing.
+I am a technical lead in software engineering, a small entrepreneur and amateur athlete in bmx racing 😁🏆🚴‍♂️.

 Here you will find a little bit of my work on demos and some cool projects.
 Feel free to explore and re-use any of my projects 😉